Harvard-IACS/2023-AC215/README.md

    - Engaging in unacceptable behaviors will lead to disciplinary action.
 When in doubt, always consult the course instructors.
    ​
 3. **Deadlines:**
    - Adhering to deadlines is crucial for a consistent learning experience.
-All quizzes and exercises are due before the day of the next session.
-No extensions will be provided, so plan your time effectively.
+All milestones are due at 9:00 PM EST. You are allowed total of 5 late days and no more than 2 days per milestone.
+Please send an email to class helpline if [ac215.2023@gmail.com](ac215.2023@gmail.com) you are submitting later than due date.
+NO extensions for final milestone, so plan your time effectively.
    ​
 4. **Collaboration & Teamwork:**
    - Collaboration is encouraged, especially for projects.
 However, ensure you contribute equally and do not divide tasks in a way that prevents you from understanding all parts of the assignment.